barning/coblocks-theme/README.md

 # CoBlocks WordPress Theme

-#### Notice: The CoBlocks WordPress theme in being deprecated in favor of the uber-flexible <a href="https://github.com/godaddy-wordpress/go">Go WordPress theme</a>.
-Go was built by the team who builds CoBlocks, and with it you'll have access to at least five global design styles, innovative design controls, header/footer variations, and WooCommerce support.
+#### Notice: The CoBlocks WordPress theme in being deprecated in favor of <a href="https://github.com/godaddy-wordpress/go">Go WordPress theme</a>.
+Since I like this theme a lot and also made a pull-request in the original repository myself, I will try to continue it.

 ## Development ##
 1. Clone the GitHub repository: `https://github.com/godaddy/coblocks-theme.git`